tasnimfateha/grayBall_Insertion/README.md

 ## The Project's Pipeline

+### The Final Learning Problem is:
+Input:
+1. local scene crop around the ball position
+2. full aligned scene image for global lighting context

+Output:
+256×256 RGB predicted grey ball patch

+### The Project's Structure:
+Grey_Ball_Insertion/
+│
+├── scenes/
+├── scenes_shots/
+├── illumination_gt/
+├── Masked_Crops/
+├── checkpoints/
+├── training_outputs/
+├── runs/
+│
+├── matching_results.csv
+├── Updated_Ball_Data.csv
+├── ball_data_modified.csv
+│
+├── matching_data.py
+├── segmentation.py
+├── GreyBallInsertionDataset.py
+├── UNet_MobileNet.py
+├── Training.py
+├── model_results.py
+├── utils.py
+└── sam2.1_l.pt

+### Main Input Folders

+* scenes/ - contains the clean reference scene images, usually as .NEF files.
+* scenes_shots/ - contains scene-shot images where the grey ball is visible.
+* illumination_gt/ - contains the original ground-truth CSV files for each scene (image_name, circle_x, circle_y, circle_radius).
+* Masked_Crops/ - created by segmentation.py,contains cropped 256×256 masked ball images, used as the training targets.

+  ### Main CSV Files
+* ball_data_modified.csv - contains approximate ball positions before SAM refinement.
+* Updated_Ball_Data.csv - created by segmentation.py, the updated annotation file after SAM-based preprocessing.
+It stores the refined ball center and radius for each processed image.
+* matching_results.csv - created by matching_data.py, stores the 3×3 homography matrix for each scene-shot pair.
+The homography is used to align the clean reference scene with the corresponding scene-shot image.

 ### Step 1 - Prepare the Dataset

-Here we used a script *DataImport.py* + we attach a link to a Google Drive (in case the website is not working), so mostly we did it manually.
+Here we used a script *DataImport.py*, but since the website wasn't warking - so mostly we did it manually.
 Downloads images into:
-scenes/ (reference scene images without drone) scenes_shots/ (images with drone + ball)
+* scenes/ (reference scene images without drone)
+* scenes_shots/ (images with drone + ball)
+* illumination_gt/ (original ball position CSV files)
+* sam2.1_l.pt (the SAM checkpoint required for segmentation)

+### Step 2 - Compute Geometric Alignment

+Run: python matching_data.py
+It creates: matching_results.csv

+The purpose of this step is to align the clean reference scene with the scene-shot image, because even small camera differences can make the images slightly misaligned.

-### Step 2 - Preprocess the images
+### Step 3 - Image Preprocessing, Segment and Crop the Grey Ball

-Script: *ball_segment_anything.py*, uses Segment Anything Model (SAM).
+Run: python segmentation.py, uses Segment Anything Model (SAM).
+It creates:
+Masked_Crops/
+Updated_Ball_Data.csv

-The script crops and masks images to isolate the ball and saves the output: x_center, y_center, radius in *ball_data_modified.csv* for every image.
+The script crops and masks images to isolate the ball and saves the output.
+So this step prepares the training targets.
+The model does not directly learn from the full shot image.
+It learns from the cropped masked ball image.

-### Step 3 - Compute geometric alignment

-Script: *Feature_Matching_fast.py* to align scene image and scene shot.
-Since camera is fixed and drone moves we need to compute homography transformation, which is saved in: *homography_transformations.csv*.

-### Step 4 - Create the training dataset
+### Step 4 - Create the Training Dataset

-Script: *DatasetCreation.py* builds a PyTorch Dataset class.
-For each sample the input is a scene image and the target is a mask of grey ball.
-The mask is created using the stored center and radius from the CSV.

-### Step 5 - Helper functions

-Script: *Utils.py* as a support file - it support image loading, path handling and transformations or mask utilities used by other files.
+Run: python GreyBallInsertionDataset.py.
+This file checks whether the dataset can be loaded correctly.
+It reads: Updated_Ball_Data.csv, matching_results.csv, scenes/ and Masked_Crops/.
+For each samples, it returns four tensors: global_scene, local_crop, target_ball, mask.

+The dataset file loads the clean scene, applies the homography, crops around the ball position, loads the masked target ball crop, creates a binary mask, converts everything to PyTorch tensors, and normalizes the global scene for MobileNetV3.

-### Step 6 - Define the model
+### Step 5 - Define the Model Architecture

 Script: *unet.py* , contains the neural network architecture.
 The relevant model is: U-Net + MobileNetV3